Jrpalazzo/Ray-Caster-Implementation/README.md

 # Ray Caster
-Implementation of a Ray Caster in C: 304
+Implementation of a Ray Caster in C: CS 304